Sharifulislam25/Sharifulislam25/README.md

 ## 👋 About Me

 Hello!
-I'm **Shariful Islam**, a passionate **Computer Science and Engineering** researcher with interests in **AI, Machine Learning, and Software Development**.
+I'm **Shariful Islam**, a passionate **Computer Science and Engineering**  with interests in **AI, Machine Learning,Researching and Software Development**.
 I love contributing to open-source projects and sharing knowledge with the community!

 ## ⚡ Tech Stack